 Suppose you want to fatten up your Frenchie.
-In that case, you have three primary options: You can put on fat, build muscle, or you can treat an underlying condition or cause that is causing weight loss in the first place.
+In that case, you have three primary options: You can put on fat and build muscle, or you can treat an underlying condition or cause that is causing weight loss in the first place.
 How you do each is a bit different.
-However, both options will involve increasing calorie content, so either fat or muscle can be developed.
+However, both options will increase calorie content, so fat or muscle can be developed.

 And, by exercising, you encourage the muscles to develop as well.
 While it might seem counterintuitive to exercise to help add weight, Frenchies are meant to be stocky and muscular.

 |Gaining Fat: If your dog is truly underweight or too skinny, you may need to up the fat content on its body.
 Gaining fat is as simple as upping calories.
 Stick to high-quality foods with high-quality ingredients.

 Ideally, all dogs would be fed a raw, whole food diet, but this is expensive and time-consuming.
 If you are feeding kibble, make sure that you pick those that have real meat as the primary ingredients and avoid filler ingredients.

 |Treat Underlying Conditions: Finally, if you want your dog to gain weight, you must ensure no underlying causes to keep weight off.
 Ensure your dog gets a clean bill of health, and putting on weight should be as simple as upping food intake and adding extra calories.

 Are There Any Things I Should Be Aware of?